cadrianxyz/ubc-coursecrawler/.github/pull_request_template.md

 # How Has This Been Tested?

 Describe the tests that you ran to verify your changes.
-If design change, please ensure design change/addition has been approved by a UX Lead or
+If design change, please ensure design change/addition has been approved by a UX Lead or a moderator

 - [ ] Visual UX Approval
 - [ ] Unit-Testing